jtprogru/gch/README.md

   gch [command]

 Available Commands:
-  breif       Generate a short description for your long URL cas         A brief description of your command cbrf        Get currency exchange rates for RUB/USD and RUB/EUR completion  Generate the autocompletion script for the specified shell
+  brief       Generate a short description for your long URL cas         A brief description of your command cbrf        Get currency exchange rates for RUB/USD and RUB/EUR completion  Generate the autocompletion script for the specified shell